 In the forest litter the most numerous animals are mites, caterpillars and grubs, springtails, litter hoppers, woodlice, millipedes, centipedes, beetles, and spiders.
 Predatory forest animals, whether they are insects, spiders, litterhoppers, native snails, birds or bats, depend on other bush animals for their food.

 Wētā are important bush insects, providing food for lizards, and for birds such as kingfishers, moreporks, riflemen, whiteheads, grey warblers and tomtits.
 Other inhabitants of forest litter include carnivorous snails with large shells (up to 9 centimetres in diameter), kauri snails and an abundance of minute snails.

-The biodiversity of insects and other invertebrates is much higher on small offshore islands where mice, rats, hedgehogs and other exotic mammalian predators have never been introduced – or islands from which conservations have since managed to eradicate these pests.
+The biodiversity of insects and other invertebrates is much higher on small offshore islands where mice, rats, hedgehogs and other exotic mammalian predators have never been introduced – or on which conservationists have managed to eradicate them.

 Despite the challenging landscape and harsh climate, some native animals make their homes in the alpine zone.